 In addition to the above, certain soft skills, such as leadership, communication, problem-solving/critical thinking, and organizational skills are prerequisites.

 A Google product manager’s job isn’t exactly a walk in the park.

 They spend most of their time thinking of new strategies, communicating with different stakeholders, keeping the product teams together, and reporting everything to the board to justify their roles.

-All of this naturally entails leading/attending multiple meetings a day, number-crunching, potentially traveling to other locations, and of course, maxing out on that caffeine.
+All of this naturally entails leading/attending multiple meetings a day, data crunching, potentially traveling to other locations, and of course, maxing out on that caffeine.

 But all of that effort is worth it, as it gives you the chance to own world-class products that are changing the way we live our day-to-day lives.